-If you are planning to work in Canada, you may want to consider the following strategies prior to arriving to maximize your job prospects.
-Whether you are approved or still considering Canada as your destination country, these tips will help you get ahead of your competition and optimize your employability.
+If you are planning to work in Canada, you may want to consider the following strategies to maximize your job prospects.

 Before you arrive, it is important that you have an understanding of what your profession looks like in Canada.
 Are there prerequisites to enter the profession, or minimum requirements for employment, including education, additional licenses, certifications, skills, and experience?
 There will be similarities and differences in the professional requirements in your working country compared to Canada.
 Researching your profession can help you plan and prepare for your career success.
 You will better understand your value in the sector as you see how your education, skills, and experience rank against your Canadian peers.

 Visit the Government of Canada’s labour market information tool to explore your profession and its requirements in Canada.

 Candidates applying through the Government of Canada’s Express Entry pool will likely be familiar with the Educational Credential Assessment (ECA) component—a report outlining what your international education is equal to in Canada.
 To ensure the recognition of your education is seamless, learn which credential evaluation service is required for your chosen employer, regulatory body, or educational institution.
 You may be able to start the application process, obtain the required documents, and complete the accepted credential evaluation while still in your home country.